 1. Patient reviews

-Most consumers (86 percent) read reviews for local businesses, according to BrightLocal.
-However, more than half (57 percent) will only use a business — like a healthcare practice — with four or more stars.
+Most consumers (98 percent) at least ‘occasionally’ read reviews for local businesses, according to BrightLocal.
+And more than half (57 percent) will only use a business — like a healthcare practice — with four or more stars.

 2. Your doctor website

-A professional doctor website boosts your credibility.
-It also engages and informs prospective patients, enticing them to schedule an appointment.
+A professional doctor website also boosts your credibility.
+And it engages and informs prospective patients, enticing them to schedule an appointment.
 Without this, they might not even know your practice exists.

 3. Your provider listings

-About half of patients (48.8 percent) read reviews on Google, according to PatientPop.
+More than half of patients (69 percent) read reviews on Google, according to PatientPop.
 Therefore, it’s important to use Google My Business to boost your online reputation among patients who use the search engine to find health services.

-Of course, Google isn’t the only online directory your practice is listed on.
+Of course, Google isn’t the only online directory where your practice is listed.
 Directories like Yelp, WebMD, and Healthgrades are also popular with patients.
 Therefore, your profiles on these sites need to be complete and contain accurate information about your practice.
 Take the time to make sure your address, phone number, and practice hours are consistent across all listings so that no matter how a prospective patient searches, they are able to find you and contact you.

 4. Your public social media profiles

-Approximately seven-in-10 Americans use at least one social media site, according to the Pew Research Center.
-In addition to using social sites to stay in touch with friends and family, they also want to connect with businesses.
+social media site.
+In addition to using social media to stay in touch with friends and family, they also want to connect with their favorite companies and businesses.

-Patients are going to find any public social media profiles you have personally, as well as those maintained for your practice.
+When searching online, chances are patients will find any public social media profiles you have personally and those maintained for your practice.
 Therefore, it’s important to make sure you share content regularly and always maintain a professional presence — i.e. no posts about politics or religion on your practice profiles.
 The best way to control who sees your personal profiles and posts is to edit your sharing settings, or make them completely private.

 Healthcare social media 101: Getting started with social media marketing for practices